Run Swim Coogee

 Public health and safety is our number one priority and therefore we have a social responsibility to reduce the spread of Coronavirus in our community.

-This event is the first of it's kind in the area and together with our partners, Randwick City Council, The Royal Hospital for Women Foundation, Coogee Surf Life Saving Club and our sponsors Titan Fitness, we will be rescheduling the event for a date towards the end of 2020 and ask for your patience while we work with the various stakeholders to determine the best date.
+This event is the first of it's kind in the area and together with our partners, Randwick City Council, The Royal Hospital for Women Foundation, Coogee Surf Life Saving Club and our sponsors Titan Fitness, we will be rescheduling the event for May 2021, and ask for your patience while we work with the various stakeholders to determine the best date.

 For those who have registered for the event, you will receive an email from us through Register Now regarding roll-overs to the new event date, or if required a refund.